ZhenyingZhu/StudyNotes/SystemDesign.md

 - Tweet service: receive, forward tweets to timeline and service services.
 Store tweet info, nums of tweet from a user, user likes, etc.
   - Tables: Users: isHotUser; Tweet: SKL UserId, CreationTime; Favorite_Tweet: likeTime
+  - Generate tweet id: option 1: use UUID, 2: use user id append a monotonically increasing counter.
+  - use write through cache because tweet is read heavy.
+If write to cache fails, still return success if write to DB is succeed
+  - scaling up: partition cache and datastore.
+User table shard by hash of userId.
+Tweet table shard by userId can cause hotspot.
+Add more replicas to the hotspot partition.
+Can throttle user who creates too many tweets.
+Can move old tweet to cold storage.
+Shard by tweet id makes get tweets for a user across partitions.
+Two layer sharding: first by userId and then by tweet id.
+  - find liked users: op1: run a scatter-gather on all partitions. op2: build a secnary global index on the tweenId.
 - User timeline service
 - Fanout service
 - Home timeline service
 - Social graph service
 - Search service
 - Database and caching layer: not a single component
+- Analytic service

 ### Payment Gateway System